asif536/Movie-Recommender-System/README.md

 ```
 python manage.py runserver
 ```
-Now open your browser go to this address
+Now open your browser and go to this address
 ```
 http://127.0.0.1:8000
 ```